 Portable high efficiency air filtration units

 A sample population of PHEAF devices were analyzed for effectiveness to capture at least 99.97% of airborne particles at 0.3 μm in diameter.
 The PHEAF units under study were employed to control PM during interior renovation of a building.
 The scope of work entailed demolition and replacement of typical building materials (concrete, gypsum wallboard, vinyl tile).
 The PHEAF units were staggered throughout twelve building levels with the number of units per floor determined by project need.
-Selected for study were PHEAF devices of the style common to the asbestos abatement and similar industries.
+We selected PHEAF devices of the style common to the asbestos abatement and similar industries.
 The PHEAF units were of similar sizes, although representative of different manufacturers.
 Most units were of metal construction with a 2’ x 2’ cabinet that housed a HEPA filter and squirrel cage type blower rated from 600 cfm to 2,000 cfm.
 The construction contractor was responsible for maintenance and servicing of the PHEAF units.
 Several times per month, a trained technician inspected the operating condition and if necessary replaced the pre-filter based on visual appearance.

 For purposes of comparing efficiencies by equipment design, two control units constructed of high-density, polyethylene cabinet and a motorized impeller were included in the study.
 One control unit has variable speed motor with an airflow of 300 cfm to 900 cfm, caster wheels, coarse particulate pre-filter, and pleated particulate filter inserted in front of the HEPA filter.
 The other control unit has a variable airflow up to 500 cfm and is fitted with a coarse particulate pre-filter in front of the HEPA filter.
 The control units have a documented history of performing at or near HEPA effectiveness.